nasa/cumulus/docs/workflow_tasks/queue_granules.md

 #### `queueUrl`

-A string property that denotes the name of the queue to which scheduled execution messages are sent.
+A string property that denotes the URL of the queue to which scheduled execution messages are sent.

 #### `preferredQueueBatchSize`